 Fully compliant with HVCA DW 712 (for kitchen ventilation systems) and DW144 (specification for Sheet Metal Ductwork) regulations.

 Regular cleaning of your extraction system is recommended.
-Please see table below for a guide.
+Please see table below for a guide to cleaning intervals dependent on usage.
 Should you require more information on how to clean/service your ventilation system then please contact our service department Tel: 01268 491477

 |Usage amount||Daily use||Cleaning Frequency|